PrismLauncher/prismlauncher.org/src/wiki/getting-started/installing-java.md

 * 1.17 or newer **Temurin 17 (LTS)**
 * 1.16.5 or lower **Temurin 8 (LTS)**

-NOTE: you can use the openjdk build you want, like [Azul Zulu](https://www.azul.com/downloads/?package=jdk#download-openjdk), they'll work good the same.
+NOTE: You can use any OpenJDK build you want.
+[Azul Zulu](https://www.azul.com/downloads/?package=jdk#download-openjdk) is a popular alternative to Temurin, which will work as well.

 If you aren't sure which version you will need, **it is recommended to just install both.**